udkyo/chatgpt-code-review-gerrit-plugin/README.md

 - `isEnabled`: The default is false.
 If set to true, the plugin will review the Patch Set of this project.

+## Commands

+The `/review_last` command, when used in a comment directed at ChatGPT on any Change, triggers a review of the last Patch Set of the Change.

 ## Testing

 - You can run the unit tests in the project to familiarize yourself with the plugin's source code.